Mallory–Weiss syndrome: Signs and symptoms

 Mallory–Weiss syndrome often presents as an episode of vomiting up blood (hematemesis) after violent retching or vomiting, or due to undigested food residues but may also be noticed as old blood in the stool (melena), and a history of retching may be absent.
 Oftentimes, hematemesis is accompanied by chest, back, or epigastric pain.
 Additional symptoms can occur depending on how severe the condition is.
 Some individuals have experienced dizziness, loss of consciousness, and upper abdomen pain.
-There has been a recent development in the causes of Mallory-Weiss tear due to undigested food particles in elderly and not with vomiting or violent retching as per latest finding in a research paper by medical students and a doctor, Shashwat Arora, Ishita Singh, Dr.Waqas Alauddin, Prabhnoor Monga and Shreyash Yadav from India.
+There has been a recent development in the causes of Mallory-Weiss tear due to undigested food particles in elderly and not with vomiting or violent retching as per latest finding in a research paper by medical students and a doctor, Shashwat Arora, Dr.Waqas Alauddin, Ishita Singh, Prabhnoor Monga and Shreyash Yadav from India.

 The condition is rarely fatal since in 90% of cases the tears heal on their own and the bleeding will stop spontaneously within 48 to 72 hours.
 However, endoscopic or surgical treatment may be necessary for severe bleeds.
 In cases of more severe bleeding, the typical symptoms of Mallory-Weiss Syndrome are those typical found in shock, which can be life-threatening.
 If a patient does happen to go into shock it may be reversed if discovered early.
 Although there are multiple types of shock, hemorrhagic hypovolemic shock is most commonly associated with gastrointestinal bleeding.
 Furthermore, gastrointestinal losses, such as those incurred from prolonged vomiting or diarrhea are associated with non-hemorrhagic hypovolemic shock.
 Both hemorrhagic and non-hemorrhagic hypovolemic shock can occur when there are decreases in intravascular volume, such as when the body is hemorrhaging (bleeding) or significant fluid loss.
 This decrease in intravascular volume causes subsequent reflex mechanism produced by the body to activate SANs (sympathetic nervous system) in the later stages of hypovolemic shock.
 SANs is activated in response to the drop in mean arterial pressure that is brought on by the loss of fluid.